About“I’ll ride the wave where it takes me.” – Eddie Vedder

 One of the ways I do this is by turning conceptual ideas into resource materials that add another layer of learning in between coaching sessions themselves.
 You can get a peek at this in my collection of resources.

-Integration is also about you and I working with our “full selves” so that we can be our best selves.
+Integration is also about you and I taking a holistic approach to working together — this includes physical health and mental fitness, as well as the full array of our personal and professional experience.
 Myself: I’m in my element outside on my bike, hiking up a mountain, or catching a wave, and many of my own greatest lessons have been learned in pursuit of a peak.
 I bring all my experience into our work together (where it fits) and I gladly welcome you to bring your full self (where it fits for you).